 - An aged care/retirement plan is on average 25 pages in length with precise, relevant, and concise information.

 - A financial plan can take days and sometimes weeks to complete the final report.
 Whereas an aged care/retirement plan can have models created on the day and a physical or digital personalized plan sent to you within 48-hours.

 When moving into aged care or a retirement village how many people need insurance, tax strategies or investment help?
-We have found over the years that less than 3% of our clients actually needed a financial plan, and of those clients that need a financial plan we have been able to refer them to our financial planning business (Balance Financial Solutions).
+We have found over the years that less than 3% of our clients actually needed a financial plan.
 The majority of our clients needed help navigating Centrelink rules and regulations and needed help understanding what options are available, then which of those options gives them the best financial outcome, including if they sold, rented or kept the family home or investment properties, and this provides a clear picture of the best way for the financial situation to fund the initial and ongoing costs in aged care or retirement village.